IngeborgArdoe/training/foundation_english/exercise-04.md

 ####3.
 Add Contact actions to the Company-form:

 You will now add functionality to open, create and delete Contacts from the Company form.
 1. Add a command to open an existing Contact.
 Place the Command on the Contacts-tab by selecting the tab (you can mark the Contact grid and press Esc), and - under Properties - clicking Commands.
+In the dialog box, click Add..
+Open a Form
    1. Name: Open
    2. Tip: Contact (this tip is only visble for modelers)
-   3. Type: Open a Form
-   4. Effect: Contact (the form to open)
+   3. Effect: Contact (the form to open)
-   5. View: Default (if a form has several views, you can select one here)
-   6. Data Binding: Default (One Way.
+   4. Data Binding: Default (One Way.
 If Two-way is chosen, the form will open modally and changes will be brought back to the Company-form where they will have to be saved with the Save-button)
-   7. Filter Data: Select "one way binding to objects in the data source".
+   5. Filter Data: Select "one way binding to objects in the data source".
 Click on Modify.
 In the dialog box, you will have to choose the data source to filter against (Contact) and "Single Selected".
 This allows the one active (selected) row in the Contact-grid to be filtered into the Contact-form.
 Check also the "Enable Browse Object"-box (makes it possible to use the up / down arrows to browse through a list of contact persons).
 2. Create an Event for executing the above command.
 We want the Contact-form to open when a row in the Contact grid is clicked, so place the Event on the grid itself (select the Contact-grid -> click the Events-property):
    1. Type: On Context Meny Item Click
    2. Menu Item: Open in a New Window (the event, which by default triggers «Open in a New Window» in Genus, will happen when a row is double-clicked.